 - Handy tips to avoid pitfalls when speaking assertively and setting boundaries.

 - How to distinguish reactions from responses.

-- Formulas for how to respond rather than react.
+- Guidelines for how to respond rather than react.

 - The formula to turn conflict into compromise